loum/nparcel/doc/source/interfaces/adp.rst

 *New in version 0.30*

-The ``npadpd`` daemon manages the bulk load of new ADP resources into the Toll Parcel Portal ``agent`` table.
+The ``topadpd`` daemon manages the bulk load of new ADP resources into the Toll Parcel Portal ``agent`` table.

 Support file types include: